danieldelarosam/C.-difficile-Modeling/README.md

 This repository contains the code supporting the analyses presented in the manuscript:

-"Colonization Amplification despite Limited In-Hospital Transmission: A Modeling Study of *Clostridioides difficile* Transmission and Control in Healthcare Settings."
+"Clostridioides difficile Colonization Amplification despite Limited In-Hospital Transmission: A Modeling Study."

 ---